Previous dayFebruary 2, 2026Next day

 6.5 km7--✓ ReviewedUSGS →

-February 2, 2026 brought a magnitude 2.3 earthquake 5 km N of Dublin, CA, logged at 18:51 UTC.
+Seismographs logged a magnitude 2.3 earthquake 5 km N of Dublin, CA with origin time 18:51 UTC on February 2, 2026.
 Coming 4 hours after a magnitude 4.2 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 A small number of nearby observers (7) submitted felt reports to the USGS.
-At a depth of 6.5 km, the event was shallow crustal.
+The hypocenter lay at 6.5 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 37.747°, -121.938°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: